 To know what phase of menopause these symptoms particularly fall, we have an article on the stages of menopause which you can read.

 Going back, menopause is a normal process, but sometimes your hormone balance during menopause may also be a result of “outside forces”.

 The world we live in now is filled with toxins, chemicals and fake hormones!
 Your receptors have two strict rules on who docks in your cells.
 One, they must have the same chemical recipe as your hormones and two, they must resemble the same shape.

-Let’s take soybeans, fungi, personal care products with parabens, plastics and triclosan in them – all these have.
-In women, they will overstimulate the growth of our estrogen sensitive cells which may cause fibrosis and even cancers.
+Let’s take fungi, personal care products with parabens, plastics and triclosan in them – all these have xenoestrogens.
+In women, they will overstimulate our estrogen-sensitive cells’ growth, which may cause fibrosis and even cancers.
 In men, they can make features more feminine.
-Sometimes, these fake hormones may not be able to enter our cells, but they’ll block our endogenous hormones from entering, wreaking havoc to hormone balance.
+Sometimes, these fake hormones may not be able to enter our cells, but they’ll block our endogenous hormones from entering, wreaking havoc on hormone balance.

-In the medical world, these fake hormones are called Women in Balance has a great list which you can scan on.disruptors and many scientists found products we use today to have them.
+In the medical world, these fake hormones are called endocrine disruptors, and many scientists found products we use today to have them.
+Women in Balance has a great list that you can scan on.

 5 Ways to Balance Hormones Naturally!

 As they say, the best things in life always take time.
 This is pretty true when you balance hormones naturally.
 Natural methods provide better and long-term health effects.
 The key is to start doing these 5 natural remedies now!